ABC put out a report a year or two ago that stated that the average American spends about $1,000 a year on his or her cell phone bill.

 Plans renew automatically every 30 days, and you can cancel your plan at anytime, without any charges.

 What Phones Can I Get?

 Currently, I see 5 new and 13 refurbished phones available for purchase from Tello on their site.
 They range in price from $29 for an old-style flip phone, all the way up to $649 for a new Apple iPhone 7.

 - Apple iPhone 8 $319

 Bring Your Own Phone

-Another nice thing is that you can bring any CDMA device free of contract, developed for Sprint over to Tello, you don't have to buy a phone through them.
-Also, some select phones made for other carriers – as long as they're unlocked – can be used as well.
+Another nice thing is that you can bring any GSM device free of contract, developed for the T-Mobile network over to Tello, you don’t have to buy a phone through them.
+Also, some select phones made for other carriers – as long as they’re unlocked – can be used as well.
 To find out if your phone will work, Go to the Tello site and click on “Shop/Bring Your Own Phone”.